Skip to main content

 Boiling water tap

-Hot drinks count towards your daily fluid intake, so adding a boiling water tap to your kitchen not only offers a faster alternative to the kettle but also supports your hydration goals.
+Hot drinks count towards your daily fluid intake, so adding a boiling water tap to your kitchen not only offers a faster alternative to the kettle but could also support your hydration goals.

 Some models also dispense filtered, chilled, ambient, sparkling and standard mains hot and cold water.